alexevanczuk/packs/README.md

 Usage: packs [OPTIONS] <COMMAND>

 Commands:
-  greet                          Just saying hi check                          Look for violations in the codebase update                         Update package_todo.yml files with the current violations validate                       Look for validation errors in the codebase delete-cache                   `rm -rf` on your cache directory, default `tmp/cache/packwerk` list-packs                     List packs based on configuration in packwerk.yml (for debugging purposes) list-included-files            List analyzed files based on configuration in packwerk.yml (for debugging purposes) list-definitions               List the constants that packs sees and where it sees them (for debugging purposes) list-unnecessary-dependencies  List dependencies that when removed produce no violations. help                           Print this message or the help of the given subcommand(s)
+  greet                           Just saying hi check                           Look for violations in the codebase update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase check-unnecessary-dependencies  Check for dependencies that when removed produce no violations. delete-cache                    `rm -rf` on your cache directory, default `tmp/cache/packwerk` list-packs                      List packs based on configuration in packwerk.yml (for debugging purposes) list-included-files             List analyzed files based on configuration in packwerk.yml (for debugging purposes) list-definitions                List the constants that packs sees and where it sees them (for debugging purposes) help                            Print this message or the help of the given subcommand(s)

 Options:
       --project-root <PROJECT_ROOT>  Path for the root of the project [default: .]